LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/07/README.md

 auto allocator = rm.getAllocator("DEVICE");
 ```

-and a separete allocator on the CPU with:
+and a separate allocator on the CPU with:

 ```
   auto host_allocator = rm.getAllocator("HOST");
 ```

-We will inialize the data on the CPU, but we want to do computations on
+We will initialize the data on the CPU, but we want to do computations on
 the GPU.
 Therefore, we have to take advantage of some Umpire "Operators".

 Umpire provides a number of operations implemented as methods on the